alyoung1991/ToDoList/README.md

 # todoList

-A simple todo list website build with node, and supported with a custom API
+A simple todo list website built with node, and supported with a custom API

 This website is supported by a mongoDB database: